v4ires/iotdsm-broker/README.md

  -lf,--logfile <arg>        Log4J Configuration File [log4j.properties].
  -v,--log-level <arg>       Changes the log level [OFF, TRACE, DEBUG, WARN, ERROR, FATAL, ALL].
 ```

-In addition to the default parameters other settings can be defined by means of a configuration file.
-This file specifies the IoTDSM Database and Web Server configuration.
-The table of available arguments is shown below.
+In addition, other settings can be defined by means of a configuration file.
+This file specifies the IoTDSM-B configuration enviroment.
+The Table 1, show the available arguments in the configuration file (config.properties).

+<center>

 **Table 1**: Web Server input variables.

-<center>

 |          Variable         |                   Description                |
 |:-------------------------:|:--------------------------------------------:|